Shyrx/BLIND/report/report.md

 Only areas whose pixels are in these intervals are kept in the filtering result.

 After this step, yellow and red cones are isolated for better processing.
-Having them in different matrices eases the cost of deciding which recognized zones of interest belongs to which side of the road.
+Having them in different matrices eases the cost of deciding which side of the road a recognized zone of interest belongs to.

 ### Step 2: noise removal